saturnlighting/literature-review/README.md

 The review answers the following questions:

-1.- To what extent darkness influences active travel uptake?
+1.- To what extent does darkness influence active travel uptake?

 2.- To what extent is darkness associated with an increased risk of road crash among active travellers?